 This technique of software testing is extremely popular among software engineers and is used by them to test applications by providing random inputs and checking its behaviour.

-A software testing technique, where the user tests the application by providing random inputs, is known as Monkey or Random Testing.
+A software testing technique, where the user tests the application by providing random inputs, is known as Monkey Testing or Random Testing.
 It is a functional black box testing, which is performed when there is not enough time to write and execute the tests.
 Monkey testing, which is technically known as stochastic testing, can be performed for desktop, web and mobile applications and it is usually implemented as random, automated unit tests.
 This type of testing gives us an advantage of easily estimating software reliability from test outcomes.

-In this form of testing, the test inputs are randomly generated according to an operational profile and failure times are recorded.
+This form of testing, the test inputs are randomly generated according to an operational profile and failure times are recorded.
 The data that is generated or obtained from random testing can then be further used to estimate products reliability.
 Other testing methods cannot be used in this way to estimate software reliability.

-Use of inputs of random testing/monkey testing can save some of the time and effort that more thoughtful test input methods require.
+Use of inputs of random testing / monkey testing can save some of the time and effort that more thoughtful test input methods require.
 Mostly performed automatically, in monkey testing the user enters any random invalid input and checks its behaviour.
 Moreover, it does not follow any predefined test cases or strategy and hence works on tester’s mood and gut feeling.
-Monkey testing/Random testing works very well when doing load and stress testing.
+Monkey Testing / Random testing works very well when doing load and stress testing.

 The term monkey testing comes from the idea that if someone had a million monkeys typing on a million keyboards for a million years, statistically, they might write a Shakespeare play, or some other great work.
 All the random pounding of the keys could accidently hit the right combinations of letters and the monkeys would for a moment, look brilliant.